zeid-hub/python-p3-v2-orm-lab/README.md

 This instance method should delete a "reviews" table row based on the `id` of the current object.

-### `new_from_db()`
+### `instance_from_db()`

-This class method should initialize a new instance of `Review` using values from a "review" table row passed as a list into the method.
-Since the table row stores the employee id as an integer, you need to use the `find_by_id` method to get an instance of `Employee` to associate with the new `Review` class instance that you create.
-Make sure you also set the `id` of the new `Review` instance.
-Finally, the method should return the newly created `Review` instance.
+This class method should return a `Review` class instance having the attribute values from the table row.
+You should check the dictionary for existing class instance using the row's primary key and set the instance attributes to the row data if found.
+If the dictionary does not contain a previously persisted object with that id, create a new class instance from the row data and add it to the dictionary.
+The method should return the cached object.

 ### `get_all()`

-This class method should return a list of `Review` instances for every record in the "reviews" table.
+This class method should return a list of `Review` instances for every row in the "reviews" table.

 ### `find_by_id()`